sorrymakerrrrr/sorrymakerrrrr/README.md

 - 👋 Hi, I’m @sorrymakerrrrr
-- 👀 I’m interested in playing computer games
-- 🌱 I’m currently finding a job
-- 📫 How to reach me: 734235122@qq.com

 <!---
 sorrymakerrrrr/sorrymakerrrrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.